renesas-rz/rz_gstreamer_sample_code/01_gst-audioplay/README.md

 gst_element_link_many (decoder, conv, capsfilter, sink, NULL);
 ```
 Above lines of code add all elements to pipeline and then links them into separated groups as below:
--	 Group #1: source and demuxer.
+-	 Group #1: `source and demuxer`.
--	 Group #2: decoder, conv, capsfilter, and sink.
+-	 Group #2: `decoder, conv, capsfilter, and sink`.

-The reason for the separation is that demuxer (oggdemux) contains no source pads at this point, so it cannot link to decoder (vorbisdec) until pad-added signal is emitted (see below).
+The reason for the separation is that `demuxer` (oggdemux) contains no source pads at this point, so it cannot link to `decoder` (vorbisdec) until pad-added signal is emitted (see below).
 >Note that the order counts, because links must follow the data flow (this is, from source elements to sink elements).

 #### Signal